Season 1, Episode 42

 Gila Golub:

 Partner could sit at your feet and keep you with adoration every day and give you all the material things that you think you need and it would never be enough, because we really can’t get it from outside.
 We are all at the effect of multi-generational family trauma.
 We are all at the effect of unmet attachment needs.
 So let me justify attachment and behaviorism.
-So I think I might’ve done it in in our last podcast, behaviorism is fear-based and it is a dominated parenting.
+So I think I might’ve done it in our last podcast, behaviorism is fear-based and it is a dominated parenting.
 Um, a behaviorist is likened to a sculptor who chips away at what God made.
 And in behaviorism, we want our children to perform.
 So performance is the currency of behaviorism.
 Performing is the currency of behaviorism, and it didn’t work.
 Our children can never do enough or be enough.
 And in developmentalism to be loved unconditionally is your birthright.
 And under the umbrella of developmentalism is attachment theory.

 An attachment theory is defined as the drive or relationship characterized by the pursuit and preservation of proximity.
-So every particle in the universe has a driving overriding force to attach to a like particle.
+So every particle in the universe has a driving overriding force to attach to a particle like.
 A quar to a quark can, atom to an atom, a mammal to a mammal.
 That’s what drives us.
-And when relationships break down, it’s because someone believes that their partner isn’t fulfilling their own need.
+And when relationships break down, it’s because someone believes that their partner isn’t fulfilling their own needs.
 Now, we all have this wounded inner child within us who’s still at the effect when we overreact.
 All overreaction is an age regression.
 So when we’re reacting to our partner to something our partner said or did or didn’t do, that’s actually an age regression that actually has nothing to do with our partner.
 But we project all of that onto our partner.

 Lorne Brown:

 That and Gila.
 That’s why I think we think we fall in love because when we first meet somebody, we have this craving that’s not actually based on the actual quality of the other person, but rather our idealistic image, imagination of them.
 We’re projecting our needs on them and we hallucinate that they’re gonna feel the needs.
 We feel good for a while.
 And then over time, that disappears.
 And then they’re not filling our holes and now they’re reflecting.
 So in a sense, it’s coming outta my mouth as, as it’s coming into my head, when we first see them, we’re projecting our needs being met.
-And so we’re like in love with them.
-But over time, they’re project, they’re reflecting our holes and, and now we think we fall out of love with them.
+And so we’re in love with them.
+But over time, they’re projects, they’re reflecting our holes and, and now we think we fall out of love with them.
 So can you run with that a bit, a

 Gila Golub: